 - If one campus is closed all day, all campuses will be closed. - If one campus has a delayed opening, all campuses will have a delayed opening.
 CLARIFICATION OF DELAY Example: If classes are on a 2-hour delay, your 8 a.m. class is cancelled.
 A class which would start before 10:00 a.m., and which would have 50% or more meeting time remaining after 10:00 a.m., will meet for the remainder of the class period (a 9:30 class which ends at 11:00 would begin meeting at 10:00 since more than 50% of the class period would be available). - Delays may later be changed to closings.
-Therefore, check for updates of initial announcement before leaving home. - If, after the start of classes, the weather becomes inclement during the day and the health and safety of the students and staff will be affected, the Vice President of Business and Finance of the College and the campus directors have the authority to dismiss classes for the rest of the day on his/her campus only.
-The Vice President of Business and Finance or director will immediately notify all other campus locations and all radio stations in the service area so that students who take classes on more than one campus have the correct information.
+Therefore, check for updates of initial announcement before leaving home. - If, after the start of classes, the weather becomes inclement during the day and the health and safety of the students and staff will be affected, the adminstration and campus directors have the authority to dismiss classes for the rest of the day on his/her campus only.
+The designated administrator or director will immediately notify all other campus locations and all radio stations in the service area so that students who take classes on more than one campus have the correct information.
 It often takes some time between the telephone calls to the radio/TV stations and the time a student may hear or see it on radio/TV.
-Tune to alternative stations or call the campuses for a recorded message. - Faculty may, at their discretion, schedule a makeup class(es) or add extra assignments so that the course requirements will not be affected by the cancellation of the class(es). - For individual alerts, please visit our website at www.sscc.edu/students/alerts..shtml
+Tune to alternative stations or call the campuses for a recorded message. - Faculty may, at their discretion, schedule a makeup class(es) or add extra assignments so that the course requirements will not be affected by the cancellation of the class(es). - For individual alerts, please visit our website at www.sscc.edu/students/alerts.shtml